interplaynetary/p2p-template/resources/commons-tree.md

 Our commons-tree is has a root representing the whole of socially-necessary-production.
 Each branch of the tree is a particular branch of production.

-The tree is a composition of labor and definite quantities of useful-objects necessary for their activities; (compositions of labor/means of production)
+The tree is a composition of labor and labor required to provision definite quantities of useful-objects as means-of-production from the social-stock.

+(compositions of labor/means of production)

-The proportions in the tree represents the social-labour time that are required to (re)produce:
+The proportions in the tree represents the the proportion of total-social-labour that are required to (re)produce:
 - composed-labor
 - the appearence of useful-objects in a production-process: this is the social-labor-required to provision those definite quantities of useful objects for use in the act of production when they are needed!
 (Means of Production, held in common!
 These objects come that portion of the social-stock that serves as fresh-means-of-production)